m4saka/kshootmania-v2/src/docs/ksh_format_spec.md

     - The total ascension of gauge percentage in the entire chart (int, 100-).
     - A value of "`0`" means the value is set automatically.
     - This value is only used for the normal and easy gauge.
 When playing with the hard gauge, this value is ignored.
-    - For easy gauge, the value is multiplied by 1.1.
+    - For the easy gauge, the value is multiplied by 1.1.
 - "`chokkakuvol`" (default:"`50`")
     - The volume (%) of laser slams (int, 0-100)
     - This can be also placed after the first bar line.